The Planet Needs Jerome Powell

 Powell has broken with that legacy.
 Since Donald Trump nominated him in 2017, Powell has pushed back on the idea that the Fed needs to be hypervigilant about inflation and persuaded the other Fed governors to unanimously adopt a new framework that aims for “maximum employment.”

 This new way of thinking has meant that, weirdly enough, Powell, a Republican, has consistently backed Biden’s agenda.
 In March, when Biden pushed Congress to pass the American Rescue Plan, Powell told lawmakers not to worry about the deficit, even when some Democrats were concerned about it.
 (In 2009, by contrast, then–Fed Chair Ben Bernanke warned about the deficit just as President Barack Obama sought to pass a climate bill.
 Bernanke’s comments pushed Obama to limit federal budgets in the years that followed.)
 Yet even as Powell has revised the Fed’s approach, he has retained credibility with Republican lawmakers who steadfastly oppose Biden’s economic plans.
-“He seems to have got a lot of Republican support without doing a lot of Republican things,” says Skanda Amarnath, the executive director of Employ America, a progressive group leading the pro-Powell charge.
+“He seems to have got a lot of Republican support without doing a lot of Republican things,” says Skanda Amarnath, the executive director of Employ America, a progressive group that views Powell favorably.

 Under Powell, the Fed has even inched toward acting on climate change.
 In December, the Fed became the last major central bank in the world to join the Network for Greening the Financial System, an international financial-study group.
 In the winter, Powell hired a regulator named Kevin Stiroh to run the Fed’s new climate efforts.
-“I took that as a very welcome step,” Sarah Doughtery, a former Fed economist who now works at the Natural Resources Defense Council, told me.
+“I took that as a very welcome step,” Sarah Dougherty, a former Fed economist who now works at the Natural Resources Defense Council, told me.
 (So far, Stiroh hasn’t said or done much, though, other than mentioning that the Fed is having informal regulatory conversations about climate change with banks.)

 For Powell’s supporters in the climate movement, his stance on full employment alone is what qualifies him for another four years.
 “There’s simply no question that Powell can be thought of as a climate advocate given his stance on full employment,” Paul, the New College economist, told me.
 “We can and should think about what’s happening at the Fed as a full-employment victory, but that is a tenuous victory.”
 Biden could lock it in by renominating Powell.